My Ignite Sofia Presentation

 “There is an ordinance that prohibits this”

 This is what I call Plan B for when the previous argument fails.
-The suggestion is that regulations can forbid what is allowed under law.
+The suggestion is that regulations overrules law.

 Logic turned on its head.